susenguyen/nvidia-sle/k8s-device-plugin/README.md

 ```

 ## Configure Runtime (CURRENT CONFIGURATION)
-- Configure k3s to launch with the following option (via systemd or other):
+- Configure k3s to launch with the following option:
 ```
 --default-runtime nvidia
 ```